Nokkxz/nokkxz.github.io/index.md

 <details>
 <summary style="line-height:2em;font-size:1.2em;"><strong>Modeling and Simulation of Auto-steering Tractor</strong></summary>
-  06/2021 - 08/2021, Summer Intern, University of Notre Dame & SUSTech & Agjunction Inc.
+University of Notre Dame & SUSTech & Agjunction Inc.<br>
+06/2021 - 08/2021, Summer Intern
 <ul>
 <li>Researched on the suspension dynamics and soil-tire interaction model of tractor, improve their <a href="https://github.com/Nokkxz/Tractor-iSURE" target="_blank">implementation in Webots</a>.</li>
 <li>Established an online control platform and accomplished the hardware-in-the-loop simulation with teammates.</li>